Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Contact-rich robot dynamics

-In this section, we formalize a class of models for contact--rich dynamics in robot locomotion and manipulation as \emph{mechanical systems subject to unilateral constraints} and formulate an optimal control problem for these systems.
+In this section, we formalize a class of models for contact-rich dynamics in robot locomotion and manipulation as \emph{mechanical systems subject to unilateral constraints} and formulate an optimal control problem for these systems.